Aztilux/7Placer/readme.md

 # 7Placer
-Pixelplace.io websocket userscript written in TypeScript using trim21's webpack userscript template.
+Fully featured pixelplace.io bot userscript written in Typescript.
 ##### Are you a user?
 Install compiled version in greasyfork.
 https://greasyfork.org/en/scripts/498043-7placer